What is arkOS?

 Plug the installation media into your device, plug the device into your home router, and you're ready to host your own files, sites and cloud data. arkOS works right out of the box.
 Connect to the device via your home computer, and finish installing and customizing your arkOS node.

-Genesis is an application that allows you to add, remove, modify and customize the different facets of your arkOS node.
-From here, you can easily install plugins and server apps, upload files, manage your cloud, update your system and much more.
-You can monitor the health of your system and get alerts if a problem occurs.
-Genesis can even back up your information and store it in case you make a mistake.
+arkOS allows you to stay on top of your online life from an easy-to-navigate web panel.
+From here, you can easily install new applications, upload files, manage your cloud, update your system and much more.
+You can monitor the health of your system and get alerts if a problem occurs. arkOS can even back up your information, encrypt and store it offsite in case you need to roll back some changes.